Aims of the Fund?

 What can the Grant be used for?

 The fund is available to help with capital costs incurred directly as a consequence of activity to help alleviate the impact of the Cost of Living Crisis on people living in West Dunbartonshire.
+Applications to the fund must establish a clear link to the Cost of Living Crisis and describe how your project will help the target group.

 • Create and/or purchase a new tangible asset (such as purchase of a vehicle or computer equipment)